 Build out your email campaign schedule to ensure you get the most eyes on the content you worked so hard to create.
 After sending several emails, the timing for your specific audience will become clear.
 Many ESP analytic dashboards include the time someone opened your email.

-2015 HubSpot study found that Tuesday at 11 am is the best time to send emails for optimal ROI.
+A 2015 HubSpot study found that Tuesday at 11 am is the best time to send emails for optimal ROI.
 You may find that this time rings true when you send your marketing campaigns.
 Still, as you build your analytics and test different sending times, another day may make more sense.

 In addition to timing, create a content schedule for yourself.
 Then, match it with other marketing efforts across different channels.
 For example, if you’re promoting a product on your social media next month, add an email campaign for the same product during that same time.